There’s hardly a driver who has never been through that distressing episode when a tire (or two, god forbid) gets a little iron buddy stuck in it.

 After you take care of this situation on your own, don’t continue driving like this.
 You need to have your trusted mechanic take a look at your vehicle to make sure it’s still in good condition.

 Let us be that for you!
-Come to our repair shops in Hamilton today and we will take care of your car like our own.
+Come to our repair shop in Hamilton today and we will take care of your car like our own.